L-36.com

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will extend across the area through Monday.
-A cold front will push offshore through Monday night into early Tuesday.
-High pressure will return again for the middle of the week.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will extend across the region for much of the week.
+A cold front will push offshore Thursday morning with another cold front possibly moving south through the area over the weekend.

 7 Day Forecast for Marine Location Near Sullivan,s Island, SC